vaishwi/event-management-platform/README.md

 This is the branch of Khushi Hirenbhai Shah - B00923816

-Below are the frameworks and databased will used to develop event management web appllication.
+Below are the frameworks and databased will used to develop event management web application.

 - Frontend : React JS
 - Backend : Python (flask)